 What is the Influential People report?

 An important characteristic of Workplace networks is some individuals are more important to the performance of the network than others.
 Networks that have just a few key influencers are at risk if one or more were to leave the network.
-The Influential People report shows a list of the top 10 users on your network who have engaged with the highest number of unique users.
+The Influential People report shows a list of the top 10 users who have engaged with the highest number of unique users.
 For those with additional SWOOP admin permissions, you will also have the ability to show your top 20, 30, 40 etc top influencers.

 So, how do you find out if your group is susceptible to influencer risk?